Does an Avvo profile have benefit for an SEO campaign?

 Does a high Avvo rating convey an SEO benefit?

-When performing such research, Google raters are very likely to find Avvo.
+When performing such research, Google raters are could factor in Avvo.

 Remember, “recommendations from expert sources, such as professional societies, are strong evidence of very positive reputation.”
-Based on these guidelines, it seems that evidence of positive affiliation with organizations like Avvo, Super Lawyers, and others, can contribute as a quality factor for a law firm website and therefore does convey some SEO benefit, a portion of which is known (local SEO), and a portion of which may not be as yet known.
+Based on these guidelines, it seems that evidence of positive affiliation with organizations like Avvo, Super Lawyers, and others, can contribute as a quality factor for a law firm website and therefore does convey some SEO benefit, a portion of which is known (local SEO), and a portion of which, by strengthening EAT, is harder to pin down.